theaustinliou/rshell/README.md

 List of known bugs:

--Precedence doesn't parse properly
+-using 'cd -' as first command can have unexpected behavior -Precedence doesn't parse properly
 -Comments don't work properly in the shell
 -Improper commands can break cause unwanted behavior